-The first Solarize Royal Oak Informational Meeting was held on Oct.
-28, 2021 and had a successful turn-out.
+Solarize has come to Royal Oak!
+The second Solarize Royal Oak Informational Meeting was held on July 28, 2022.

 The free informational event was is to kick-off the Solarize program in Royal Oak.
-Solarize is a grassroots initiative that works to connect residents, interested in rooftop solar, to each other for information, lessons learned, and the potential to purchase discounted solar through bulk-buying together.
-Click here for event flyer!
+Solarize is a grassroots initiative that works to connect residents, interested in rooftop solar, to each other for information, lessons learned, and the potential to purchase discounted solar through bulk-buying projects.

 Solar energy is sustainable, renewable, and plentiful.
 As the cost of using solar to produce electricity goes down each year, many Americans are increasingly switching to solar.
 According to the US Department of Energy, there are over a million solar installations across the country.
 Below are a few of the benefits of solar electricity.

 Financial returns and lower monthly utility bills are major incentives for going solar.
 The exact savings you will see with solar depends on the following: